hayes/pothos/docs/guide/scalars.md

-To add a custom scalar that has been implemented as GraphQLScalar from [graphql-js](https://github.com/graphql/graphql-js) you need to provide some type information in SchemaTypes object of the builder:
+To add a custom scalar that has been implemented as GraphQLScalar from [graphql-js](https://github.com/graphql/graphql-js) you need to provide some type information in SchemaTypes generic parameter of the builder:

 ```typescript
 const builder = new SchemaBuilder<{